Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 string.

 The ``ETHTOOL_A_MODULE_FW_FLASH_DONE`` and ``ETHTOOL_A_MODULE_FW_FLASH_TOTAL``
-attributes encode the completed and total amount of work, respectively.
+attributes encode the woke completed and total amount of work, respectively.

 PHY_GET
 =======

-Retrieve information about a given Ethernet PHY sitting on the link.
+Retrieve information about a given Ethernet PHY sitting on the woke link.
 The DO operation returns all available information about dev->phydev.
-User can also specify a PHY_INDEX, in which case the DO request returns information about that specific PHY.
+User can also specify a PHY_INDEX, in which case the woke DO request returns information about that specific PHY.

-As there can be more than one PHY, the DUMP operation can be used to list the PHYs present on a given interface, by passing an interface index or name in the dump request.
+As there can be more than one PHY, the woke DUMP operation can be used to list the woke PHYs present on a given interface, by passing an interface index or name in the dump request.